The next River of Yesteryear will be held in 2021!

 Debate: The debates between Thomas Jefferson and Alexander Hamilton are especially interesting for adults and high school students!

 Scavenger Hunt: There will be a Scavenger Hunt form at the Welcome Table for elementary, middle, and high school students.
 Please ask for one and visit the exhibits to find out the answers to the questions!
 You can check your answers at the Welcome Table as you are leaving the park.

-Log Cabin Playhouse: A new feature this year will be a Log Cabin Playhouse created by Cobb’s Mill Utility Buildings in Louisburg, NC.
+Log Cabin Playhouse: Created by Cobb’s Mill Utility Buildings in Louisburg, NC.
 Children are welcome to play in it as the parents stand by and watch children living the colonial life!
 These playhouses may be ordered through Cobb’s Mill.
 Your children or grandchildren can enjoy the log cabin playhouse (or fort) in your own back yard.
 Such outdoor activities enhance creativity, enjoyment of nature, and even help develop a sense of responsibility.
 You can order special amenities from Cobb’s Mill like shutters and windows, or it can be decorated simply by the children!